-As part of the tax shift the (lump sum) deduction of professional expenses for employees was simplified and increased over the period 2016-2018.
-As of 2018, there is only one rate.
+As part of the tax shift the (lump sum) deduction of professional expenses for employees was increased in 2016.
 To determine the lump sum amount of professional expenses the following rates apply:

-Table 2.42 Schedule for lump sum deduction of professional expenses for employees (euro per year) [2015-2018]
+Table 40.
+Schedule for lump sum deduction of professional expenses for employees [2017]